A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Numerical case studies

-For a fixed restriction parameter $\epsilon^0_i=100$, the effect of turning parameter $r$ is shown in Figure \ref{fig8}, where $1<r\le 1000$.
-When $r$ is small ($r<10$), increasing $r$ leads to a sharp decrease in the quantities of optimality cuts and solvability cuts.
-Conversely, for larger values of $r$ ($r>10$), the number of optimality cuts and solvability cuts decreases gradually and eventually stabilizes.
-Regardless of the value of $r$, the number of feasibility cuts remains virtually unchanged.
-In summary, as $r$ increases, the number of iterations of Algorithm 1 decreases along with the reduction in the quantities of optimality cuts and solvability cuts. \begin{remark} It is worth noting that there is a limit to the computational accuracy of MATLAB.
-Therefore, we cannot set $\epsilon^0_i$ too small ($\epsilon^0_i<10^{-7}$), or $r$ too large ($r>10^{3}$), as this would lead to the number of feasibility cuts and iterations tends to infinity, thus preventing Algorithm 1 from terminating within a finite number of iterations. \end{remark}
+For a fixed restriction parameter $\epsilon^0_i=100$, the effect of tuning parameter $r$ is shown in Figure \ref{fig8}, where $1<r\le 10^3$.
+When $r$ is small ($r<10$), increasing $r$ leads to a sharp decrease in the quantities of Case III and Case I. Conversely, for larger values of $r$ ($r>10$), the number of Case III and Case I decreases gradually and eventually stabilizes.
+Regardless of the value of $r$, the number of Case II remains virtually unchanged.
+In summary, as $r$ increases, the number of iterations of Algorithm \ref{alg:DRCP} decreases along with the reduction in the quantities of Case III and Case I. \begin{remark} There is a limit to the computational accuracy of MATLAB.
+Therefore, we cannot set $\epsilon^0_i$ too small ($\epsilon^0_i<10^{-7}$), or $r$ too large ($r>10^{3}$), as this would lead to an infinite number of Case II and iterations, thus preventing Algorithm \ref{alg:DRCP} from terminating within a finite number of iterations. \end{remark}